-How did I watch One Piece?
+How I Watched One Piece?

 Estimated Time Based on Daily Hours

-• 4 hours per day: It would take about 85 days, or approximately 3 months.
+- 4 hours per day: It would take about 85 days, or approximately 3 months.

 One Pace – Fan Project

-The project is available in English, Spanish, Portuguese and several other languages.
+The project is available in English, Spanish, Portuguese, and several other languages.
 Some languages do not have all episodes available yet.

 One Piece: Episode of East Blue